steadramon/ESPGeiger/docs/configuration/cpm-mode.md

 hits first.
 Designed for spike hunting and quick visible response when something changes.

-At background (0.5 cps) the 19-pulse floor kicks in and the effective window is about 38 s.
-At higher rates the 5 s cap takes over.
+* Below ~240 CPM the 5 s cap binds.
+You see only the handful of pulses that landed in the last 5 s - a 30 CPM tube gives ~3 pulses per 5 s, so the reading is very noisy at background.
+* Around 240 CPM (19 pulses in ~5 s) the two caps cross.
+* Above 240 CPM the 19-pulse cap binds and the window shrinks: at 1900 CPM you see roughly the last 0.6 s; at 6000 CPM the last 0.2 s.

-Best for users who want to see changes immediately.
-Noisy at low rates because the small N gives a wide confidence interval.
+Best for users who want to see changes immediately at a hot source.
+Will dance around violently at background rates - that is the price of a 5-second window.

 ## What changes when I switch modes